eppl-erau-db/go2_rl_ws/README.md

 # Open a new terminal
 ros2 run rl_deploy go2_rl_control
 ```
+To edit which onnx model you use, edit go2_rl_actions to use a different ONNX model.

 This repository was developed entirely within Embry-Riddle Aeronautical University's Engineering Physics Propulstion Laboratory!
 Check us out [here](https://daytonabeach.erau.edu/about/labs/engineering-physics-propulsion-lab).